ElicitSoftware/FHHS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   <p align="left">
     The Family Health History Survey was designed and developed by <a href="https://www.michiganmedicine.org/">Michigan Medicine</a> for use in the <a href="https://info.mightstudy.org/">Michigan Genetic Hereditary Testing Study</a>.
 It is an adaptable survey that collects information helpful in assessing an individual's risk of hereditary cancer syndromes according to national guidelines within the United States.
 The FHHS guides participants through the collection of first- and second-degree biological relatives for whom they have health knowledge, and creates a personal and family cancer report with a pedigree that is downloadable for both participants and clinicians.
-The clinician report incorporates the Prediction Model for Gene Mutations (<a href="https://premm.dfci.harvard.edu/">PREMM5 Model</a>) for enhanced risk assessment.
     </p>
     <p>
     The tool collects information on cancer types and ages at diagnosis, as well as the current age or age at death for the participant and the following biological relatives: